 If equipped, the FPB system may help avoid or reduce the harm caused by front-end crashes with nearby pedestrians when driving in a forward gear.
-FPB displays an amber indicator, \uparrow , when a nearby pedestrian is detected ahead.
+FPB displays an amber indicator,

+X, when a nearby pedestrian is detected ahead.
 When approaching a detected pedestrian too quickly, FPB provides a red flashing alert on the windshield and rapidly beeps or pulses the driver seat.
 FPB can provide a boost to braking or automatically brake the vehicle.
 This system includes Intelligent Brake Assist (IBA), and the Automatic Emergency Braking (AEB) System may also respond to pedestrians.
-See Automatic Emergency Braking (AEB) \Rightarrow 212.
+See Automatic Emergency Braking (AEB) $\Leftrightarrow$ 269.

 The FPB system can detect and alert to pedestrians in a forward gear at speeds between 8 km/h (5 mph) and 80 km/h (50 mph).
 During daytime driving, the system detects pedestrians up to a distance of approximately 40 m (131 ft).
 During nighttime driving, system performance is very limited.
-If the vehicle is equipped with the Night Vision system, during nighttime driving, the vehicle can detect and alert to pedestrians whenever in a forward gear.